C 14 Canal Fishing

 On top of all the action from these freshwater fish, anglers commonly catch some saltwater fish that make their way into the canals, such as snook and tarpon.
 It’s very appealing to know that you are fishing an area with species that anglers in the country’s other regions don’t have the opportunity to target.

 Canal Fishing Tips

-The channel has a lot of features that provide good holding spots for fish.
-When fishing this location, the best areas to start with are spots with fallen trees, sharp bends, spillways, dead ends, and regions where canals intersect each other.
-All of these places are usually productive for catching most of the targeted fish species.
+The channel has many features that provide good holding spots for fish.
+When fishing in this location, the best areas are spots with fallen trees, sharp bends, spillways, dead ends, and regions where canals intersect.
+These places are usually productive for catching most of the targeted fish species.

 Other excellent places to cast when exploring Florida canals are shoreline vegetation, residential seawalls, rip-rap, and shady areas near bridges and culverts.

 Sometimes the main parts of canals can have a strong current; in this case, it’s best to spend your time on other areas, such as the lateral canals that offer refuge from the strong current.
 Some spots to check would include bridge pilings, cutouts, and the downstream side of culverts and spillways.

 The boat ramps on the c 14 canal are among the best in southeast Florida.
 The stand-alone public ramp is located at Riverside Park in Coral Springs.